janlelis/yyid.rb/README.md

 # YYID [![[travis]](https://travis-ci.org/janlelis/yyid.png)](https://travis-ci.org/janlelis/yyid)

-Generates tokens that look like type 4 UUID, but are more random.
+Generates tokens that look like type 4 UUIDs, but are more random.

 ## Usage